csebooks/operating-systems/content.en/process-management/_index.md

 The definition of a multilevel feedback queue scheduler makes it the most general CPU-scheduling algorithm.
 It can be configured to match a specific system under design.
 Unfortunately, it is also the most complex algorithm, since defining the best scheduler requires somemeans bywhich to select values for all the parameters.

-**5.4 Thread Scheduling**
+## Thread Scheduling

 In Chapter 4, we introduced threads to the process model, distinguishing between **_user-level_** and **_kernel-level_** threads.
 On most modern operating sys- tems it is kernel-level threads—not processes—that are being scheduled by the operating system.
 User-level threads are managed by a thread library, and the kernel is unaware of them.
 To run on a CPU, user-level threads must ulti- mately be mapped to an associated kernel-level thread, although this mapping may be indirect and may use a lightweight process (LWP).
 In this section, we explore scheduling issues involving user-level and kernel-level threads and offer specific examples of scheduling for Pthreads.

-**5.4.1 Contention Scope**
+### Contention Scope

 One distinction between user-level and kernel-level threads lies in how they are scheduled.
 On systems implementing the many-to-one (Section 4.3.1) and many-to-many (Section 4.3.3) models, the thread library schedules user- level threads to run on an available LWP.
 This scheme is known as **process- contention scope** (**PCS**), since competition for the CPU takes place among threads belonging to the same process.
 (When we say the thread library _sched- ules_ user threads onto available LWPs, we do not mean that the threads are actually _running_ on a CPU as that further requires the operating system to schedule the LWP’s kernel thread onto a physical CPU core.)
-To decide which

-**218 Chapter 5 CPU Scheduling**

-kernel-level thread to schedule onto a CPU, the kernel uses **system-contention scope** (**SCS**).
+To decide which kernel-level thread to schedule onto a CPU, the kernel uses **system-contention scope** (**SCS**).
 Competition for the CPU with SCS scheduling takes place among all threads in the system.
 Systems using the one-to-one model (Section 4.3.2), such as Windows and Linux schedule threads using only SCS.

 Typically, PCS is done according to priority—the scheduler selects the runnable thread with the highest priority to run.
 User-level thread priorities are set by the programmer and are not adjusted by the thread library, although some thread libraries may allow the programmer to change the priority of a thread.
 It is important to note that PCS will typically preempt the thread currently running in favor of a higher-priority thread; however, there is no guarantee of time slicing (Section 5.3.3) among threads of equal priority.

-**5.4.2 Pthread Scheduling**
+### Pthread Scheduling

 We provided a sample POSIX Pthread program in Section 4.4.1, along with an introduction to thread creation with Pthreads.
 Now, we highlight the POSIX Pthread API that allows specifying PCS or SCS during thread creation.
 Pthreads identifies the following contention scope values: